 Ciloo’s fusion of tech and creativity is inspired by minimalism, the same minimalism that fuels effectiveness in our day-to-day work.
-In this interview, Ciloo’s Head of Operations Guus van Mastrigt speaks about Ciloo’s minimalist approach, how this is translated into the company’s operations and the benefits reaped, as well as the tools that help make this way of working an effective one.
+In this interview, Ciloo’s Chief Operating Officer Guus van Mastrigt speaks about Ciloo’s minimalist approach, how this translates into the company’s operations and the benefits reaped, as well as the tools that help make this way of working an effective one.
 Check out his tips and advice below, including an inside look into what a typical minimalist work day (with far from minimal results) looks like!

 - What does minimalism at work mean to you and what inspired you to take on this approach?